mar-env/PhycoCanopy/README.md

 Be (relatively) patient if you choose to simulate periods longer than 1 day.
 It can take 10 seconds to recalculate the response to changed parameters for a 14 day simulation (3.1 GHz clock speed computer).

+Units for irradiance in the published description https://doi.org/10.1111/2041-210X.13843 should be micro mol photon per metre squared per second.
+Milli mol photon is a typographic error